 Even though the writers at the Mortification of Spin believe that the tail has wagged the dog in such a way that complementarianism, as modernly construed, has created these controversial suggestions about the Trinity, the fact is that there is some precedent for it within Reformed theology.
-There is a history of curious, perhaps controversial, thinking with regard to the intra-Trinitarian relations going back at least to John Murray.
-Murray thinks he is following Hodge, of course.
+There is a history of curious, perhaps controversial, thinking with regard to the intra-Trinitarian relations going back into the early 20th cent.
 But, if we are being totally forthright, the more developed form of the doctrine of the pactum salutis draws out some of these very same questions.
 In fact, the very same John Owen whose visage graces the Mortification of Spin blog, and whose writings lend inspiration to their very name, plays a central role!

 According to the pactum salutis, God, in His singularity, decrees to redeem the world by way of covenant, and He does so by way of a covenant between the persons of the Father and Son as distinct covenanting persons.
 This allows for a sort of multiplicity of willing, though somehow still understood as being a reflex, as it were, of the one will, wherein the person of the Son agrees to a subordinate role in order to fulfill the covenant.
 This is not natural, but rather a wholly free arrangement.
 The natural equality of God always stands logically prior to the pactum salutis.
 And yet, theologians have still wished to call this an eternal covenant, thus making the relationship and roles eternal as well.